Photo ID Law

 - J. Crew

-In most cases, an Indiana driver license, Indiana photo ID card, Military ID or U.S. Passport is sufficient.
+In most cases, an Indiana driver's license, Indiana photo ID card, Military ID, or U.S. Passport is sufficient.

 A student ID from an Indiana State school may only be used if it meets all of the 4 criteria specified above.
 A student ID from a private institution may not be used for voting purposes.
-For more Information for College Students click here.
+For more information on College Students click here.